-PRINCETON, NEW JERSEY — Media organizations are invited to hire Dow Jones News Fund interns in business reporting, data journalism, digital media and multiplatform editing.
+PRINCETON, N.J. — Media organizations are invited to hire Dow Jones News Fund interns in business reporting, data journalism, digital media and multiplatform editing.

 DJNF interns receive specialized training in residential programs at leading journalism schools before reporting to work for 10 to 12 weeks for summer 2018.
 The News Fund has helped prepare thousand of students for distinguished professional careers over six decades.